The Fintech Facilitation Office acts as an initiator of industry research in identifying potential applications and risks of fintech solutions.

 The Hub was launched in November 2016 in collaboration with the Hong Kong Applied Science and Technology Research Institute to provide a neutral ground for innovative collaboration for the fintech industry.
 The Hub is equipped with hardware, software, and experts to enable banks, stored value facilities operators, fintech firms, and the HKMA to try out and evaluate new fintech solutions, and to conduct Proof-of-Concept trials.

-In collaboration with the three note-issuing banks, the Hong Kong Interbank Clearing Limited and the R3 consortium, the HKMA conducted a study on CBDC with a view to better understanding its feasibility, implications and possible benefits through exploring its use in domestic inter-bank payments, corporate payments at wholesale level and delivery-versus-payment debt securities settlement.
+In collaboration with the three note-issuing banks, the Hong Kong Interbank Clearing Limited and the R3 consortium, the HKMA conducted a study on CBDC in 2017 with a view to better understanding its feasibility, implications and possible benefits through exploring its use in domestic inter-bank payments, corporate payments at wholesale level and delivery-versus-payment debt securities settlement.